ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 Navigation bar dropdown
 ------------------------
-Ansys sphinx theme nozw supports the navigation bar dropdowns for the header links.
+Ansys sphinx theme now supports the navigation bar dropdowns for the header links.
 To enable the navigation bar dropdowns, add the following dictionary to the ``html_theme_options`` dictionary:

 - ``navigation_yaml_file``: The path to the YAML file containing the navigation structure.